vincent-larisma/momentum-app/README.md

 * * * * *

-## What the user learned
->**I learned Javascript.**

-* * * * *

-## Things to take note
->**Each project is not tampered with after being completed except for the readme file as this is a way to showcase the development of the user in each project as each project is a new experience for this user.
-Momentum-app is not responsive as it was the user's first time in using Javascript so the time was mainly used for Javascript integration.**
-* * * * *

 ## What it is supposed to look like
 #### Momentum app input User Name
 ![image](https://user-images.githubusercontent.com/103049779/185819443-e817bea1-604e-436e-8d1e-69421990a180.png)